elisemercury/Duplicate-Image-Finder/performance.md

 # 250
 Time taken for first loop: 330.104581 seconds

+# INFO:
+We found, that running with uncompressed images is soo slow, that all child processes exit before the first batch is done.
+As such, we've put in a error in case you attempt to run the second loop without having the first loop compress the images.

 # Size of 1000 batch, single submission for items
 Batched Processing, RAM Cache, Compressed Images, took 293.026221